mythunlearner/netflix-gpt/README.md

 - Add hard coded values to the constatnt file
 - Registered TMDB API & create an app & get access token
 - Get Data from TMDB now playing movies list API
+- Custom Hook For nowplayingMovies , movieTrailer
+- Update Store with movie data
+- Planning for main and secondary container
+- Fetch data for trailer video
+- Update store with trailer video data
+- emdeded the youtube video and make it auto play and mute
+- Tailwind class to make container look good

 # Features
 - Login/Sign Up
   - Sign In / Sign Up Form